-Each panel of Figure 1 shows the resulting data from this simulation, plotted three different ways: 1a shows the means by age, 1b the means by year, and 1c the means by cohort.
-In each case we also show the best fit line for the dummy variable model that excludes the variable on the X axis, as a guide to the eye.
+Each panel of Figure 1 shows the resulting data from one draw of this simulation, plotted in three different ways.
+Figure 1(a) shows the means by age, Figure 1(b) the means by year, and Figure 1(c) the means by cohort.
+In each case, we also show the best fit line for the dummy variable model that excludes the variable on the X-axis, as a guide to the eye.
 Note that any dummy variable model which includes a set of dummies for the X-axis variable will fit the means of the data perfectly.
-For example, in Figure 1a we show the fit from a model that includes only the cohort and period dummies (the CP model).
-Any model that includes age dummies (that is, the CAP, CA, PA, or A models of Section 2) would have matched the overall age means exactly.
+For example, in Figure 1(a) we show the fit from a model that includes only the cohort and period dummies (the CP model).
+Any model that includes age dummies (i.e., the CAP, CA, PA, or A models of Section 2) would have matched the overall age means exactly.
 Of course, were we to examine the fit of the age distribution for particular cohorts or particular years, only the saturated model would be able to match the data exactly.
 This fact is illustrated in Figure 2, which shows the data and the fit of the various models for three separate cohorts (1936, 1948, and 1960) that have three sets of non-overlapping ages (50-61, 38-49, and 26-37).